iammck/ECalculon/README.md

 The ECalculon project is for experimenting and learning continuous integration concepts and techniques for Android software development.
-My goal with this project is to use a combination of github, Travis-CI and Triple-T/google-play-publisher (Triple-T) to deliver application updates to the end user via google play.
+My goal with this project is to use a combination of github, Travis-CI and Google's AndroidPublisher Api to deliver application updates to the end user via google play.

-The application is a simple calculator named after Calculon, a robot.
+The application is a simple calculator named after Calculon, a famous robot.
 It uses the support library and is a fragment activity.
 There are several integration tests using junit.
 Those that test the UI also use espresso 2.